fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 ## Point free style
   * What are the advantages and disadvantages of point-free style?
   * Why do curried functions fit better for point-free style?
-  * How can you compose functions like `createArray` and `length` if you have known number of elements to produce an array?
+  * How can you compose functions like `createArray` and `concat` if you have known number of elements to produce an array?
     ```typescript
     type CreateArray = <T>(amount: number, element: T) => Array<T>;
     type Concat = (all: Array<string>) => string;